 How many letters does the correspondence of John Chrysostom contain?

-St John Chrysostom was concerned with monastic life in a very special way.
-To this aspect of the Christian life, he dedicated a series of homilies.
+St John Chrysostom was extraordinarily concerned with monastic life.
+He dedicated a series of homilies to this aspect of the Christian life.

 St John’s correspondence is rich.
-It comprises some 236 letters that have been preserved, still concise, and dating from the time of the second exile.
+It comprises some 236 letters that have been preserved, still concise, and dated from the time of the second exile.
 They are historical, pastoral, and familial in character.

 Of interest are the 17 letters to the widow and deaconess Olympias, one of the most devoted of the faithful, who strove for the betterment of St. John.
 We also note the letters to Pope Innocent, in which we learn details about the situation of the Church in Constantinople, as well as about the author.